josousa82/Job-Scheduler-Manager-SpringBoot/README.md

 ### Prerequisites

-What things you need to install the software and how to install them To be able to check the result of the job that you are running as well for testing , MailHog or another SMTP server should be running on host 127.0.0.0 port 1025.
+What things you need to install the software and how to install them to be able to check the result of the job that you are running as well for testing , MailHog or another SMTP server should be running on host 127.0.0.0 port 1025.

 There are two options to setup MailHog to test the app.
 You can use either the docker-compose